MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 1. Check tasks and workflow status
 1. Enable the workflow schedule

-To view the complete how-to guide, see [Onboard customer workflow portal](~/id-governance/tutorial-onboard-custom-workflow-portal.md).
+To view the complete how-to guide, see [Automate employee onboarding tasks with Microsoft Entra](~/id-governance/tutorial-onboard-custom-workflow-portal.md).

 ## Customer scenarios for using the Microsoft Entra Suite trial